26 Interesting Facts about Iraq

 24. The Epic of Gilgamesh is an epic poem from ancient Mesopotamia, written between c.
 2150 and 1400 BC.
 It is widely regarded to be the world’s oldest long poem.

 26. The historic Silk Road, the ancient trading route that connected China with Europe and the Middle East, ran through Iraq.
-Baghdad was an important trading centre and crossroad on the Silk Road network thanks to its strategic geographical position.
+Baghdad was an important trading center and crossroad on the Silk Road network thanks to its strategic geographical position.

 Every effort has been made to verify these facts about Iraq using primary sources.
 However, if you find an error or have any questions, please contact us.